cossacklabs/acra/README.md

 Requirements: Chrome, Firefox, or Safari browser.

-> Note: We create separate playground for each user, that's why we ask for your email; you'll receive the invitation email.
+> Note: We create separate playground for each user, that's why we ask for your email; you'll receive the invitation link.

 | 🖥 [Request Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) 🖥 |
 |---|